-7 Creepy Crawly Facts About Spiders
+7 Creepy Crawly Garden Spider Facts

-- An egg sac produced by a female banded garden spider may contain more than 1,000 eggs.
+It’s a good idea to get used to spiders existing in your garden, because they have pretty big families.
+An egg sac produced by a female banded garden spider may contain more than 1,000 eggs.

-- Despite having eight eyes, these creatures have relatively poor vision.
+Despite having eight eyes, these creatures have relatively poor vision.
 They are better at picking up vibrations.
 Sometimes they leave their web, attach themselves to it with a single silk strand, and pounce when they feel the vibration of prey caught in the web.

-- Put out the welcome mat for garden spiders with these four tips:
+If you’ve enjoyed these spider facts and want to attract spiders, there are a few methods you can try.
+Put out the welcome mat for garden spiders with these four tips: